skuzzle/restrict-imports-enforcer-rule/README.md

 ## Package Patterns

-Package patterns are matched case sensitively part by part.
-There are two supported wildcard operators:
+Package patterns are dot separated strings that can be compared case sensitively part by part.
+Every part must adhere to the java identifier rules with the exception of a some special literals:

 1. `*` matches every package part but exactly one.
 2. `**` matches multiple package parts but at least one.
+3'. `'*'` matches a literal `*` in an import statement.

 The pattern `java.util.*` matches `java.util.ArrayList` but not `java.util.regex.Pattern`.